 m_arrayType.Equals(type.m_arrayType);

-(their member maps are null) mapsmust not only members must also appear in the
+Two structs or unions are equals if they both are incomplete (their member maps are null) or if their member maps are equal.
+Note that they must not only have the same members, the members must also appear in the same order.

 case Sort.Struct: